otherguy/php-currency-api/README.md

 Dont worry about your favorite currency conversion service suddenly shutting down or switching plans on you.
 Switch away easily.

 ## Inspiration 💅

-I needed a currency conversion API for [my travel website]() but couldn't find a good PHP package.
+I needed a currency conversion API for [my travel website]() but could not find a good PHP package.
 The idea of the [`Rackbeat/php-currency-api`](https://github.com/Rackbeat/php-currency-api) package came closest but unfortunately it was just a stub and not implemented.

 ## Features 🌈
 * Support for [multiple different APIs](#supported-apis-) through the use of drivers
+* A [fluent interface](#fluent-interface) to make retrieving exchange rates convenient and fast
-* Consistent return interface, independent of the driver being used
+* Consistent return interface that is independent of the driver being used
 * [Calculations](#conversion-result) can be made based on the returned data

 ## Supported APIs 🌐
 | Service                                              | Identifier          |
 |------------------------------------------------------|---------------------|
 | [FixerIO](https://fixer.io)                          | `fixerio`           |